Blazemeter/taurus/site/dat/docs/RSpec.md

 # RSpec Executor
-Allows to run ruby tests based on RSpec.
+Allows running ruby tests based on RSpec.

 Taurus can loop test suite execution in a loop until desired number of `iterations` will complete or `hold-for` time will be exceeded.